-Soundproofing a floor will help to reduce noise transmission between floors and the products required are determined by your existing floor build up you have and whether you’re looking for a reduction on impact or airbourne or maybe both.
+Soundproofing a floor helps reduce noise transmission between floors.
+The products required are determined by your existing floor build up you have and whether you’re looking for a reduction on impact or airbourne or maybe both.

 Impact noise can come from loud footsteps or dropping/banging things on the floor and airbourne from talking, loud music or a television.

 The types of floors that are often encountered are timber joists, floorboards and concrete floors.
 The products available will change depending on the floor type that you will be working on.